n-kall/priorsense/README.md

 priorsense provides tools for prior diagnostics and sensitivity analysis.

 It currently includes functions for performing power-scaling sensitivity analysis on Stan models.
-This way to check how sensitive a posterior is to perturbations of the prior and likelihood and diagnose the cause of sensitivity.
+This is a way to check how sensitive a posterior is to perturbations of the prior and likelihood and diagnose the cause of sensitivity.
 For efficient computation, power-scaling sensitivity analysis relies on Pareto smoothed importance sampling (Vehtari et al., 2021) and importance weighted moment matching (Paananen et al., 2021).

 Power-scaling sensitivity analysis and priorsense are described in Kallioinen et al. (2021).